 One of the things that set WhatsUp Gold apart from the competition is its support for hybrid cloud monitoring and web monitoring.
 For example, you can monitor the availability of Exchange, SQL, Server, Active Directory, IIS and Apache Web services.
 The extensive monitoring capability of WhatsUp Gold allows you to monitor enterprise environments with a substantial range of physical and virtual infrastructure.
 The 2018 version builds on this by also adding AWS and Azure services to the mix as well.

 WhatsUp Gold is a product that should be considered by organizations who need to monitor physical and virtual infrastructure.
 This tool is available on a number of perpetual licenses and subscription plans.
 You have to request a quote in order to get a price for the perpetual licenses.
 However, the subscription plans range from $990 (£743) a year for 50 devices to $2990 (£2,246) for 100 devices and support.
-There is also a free trial which can be downloaded from here.
+There is also a free trial that can be downloaded from here.

 Zenoss is one of the lesser known network monitoring solutions on this list.
 However, what Zenoss lacks in notoriety it makes up for with its potent network monitoring potential.
 Zenoss offers comprehensive system monitoring with ICMP pings and SNMP.
 It has the ability to monitor everything from traffic flows right down to HTTP and FTP.
 This is a versatile baseline through which to view a larger network.

 A free, open source edition of Zenoss is available.
 This is called Zenoss Core.
 Unfortunately, the setup process is needlessly complex — you need to use the command line in order to install it.
 If you’re experienced with command lines this is no issue but for users who prefer GUI’s this is a dealbreaker.